 Description of Degree Programmes

-Preliminary Requirements Students interested in obtaining their Masters should submit a letter of intention to study to the Head of Division, Assoc Prof. Shajila Singh or Postgraduate Convenor, Vivienne Norman.
+Students interested in obtaining their Master’s should submit a letter of intention to study to the Head of Division, Dr Michal Harty or Postgraduate Convenor, Christine Rogers.
 Your letter of intention to study must indicate your area of interest, and preferred primary supervisor.
 In addition to the primary supervisor, you will also be allocated a co-supervisor.
 The role and responsibilities of supervisors and procedural issues will be made available to you during the orientation and a memorandum of understanding is completed with your supervisor.

 Your closest link to the Programme is with your primary research supervisor, and you will design a research plan with them, which will include how often you should meet.
 Staff have experience in managing ‘distance learning’ and so location in Cape Town is not necessary.
 In your first year of study, you are advised to join the Orientation Programme which occurs during the first quarter of the academic year.
 Other opportunities for interaction with staff and peers include activities such as Writing Workshops and meetings with group/year cohorts which are held periodically.

 The Division offers a varied Continuing Professional Development (CPD) programme for Speech Language Pathologists and Audiologists.
 Activities range from special interest groups and workshops, which meet to discuss evidence-based practice and new developments, to formal post-graduate courses which result in additional qualifications.

 The Division is an accredited service provider recognised by the Health Professions Council of South Africa.
 Planning, presentation and review of CPD activities occurs regularly and the Division is always open to suggestions regarding topics and the format of activities (workshops, seminars, master classes etc).